atrapalo/monolog-elasticsearch/CONTRIBUTING.md

 * Unit tests should still pass after your patch.
 Run the tests on your dev server (with the simple `php bin/phpunit`) or check the continuous integration status for your pull request.
 * As much as possible, add unit tests for your code
 * You SHOULD write documentation.
-* Please, write [commit messages that make sense](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), and [rebase your branch](http://git-scm.com/book/en/Git-Branching-Rebasing) before submitting your Pull Request.?'
+* Please, write [commit messages that make sense](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html), and [rebase your branch](http://git-scm.com/book/en/Git-Branching-Rebasing) before submitting your Pull Request.
 * One may ask you to [squash your commits](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html) too.
 This is used to "clean" your Pull Request before merging it (we don't want commits such as `fix tests`, `fix 2`, `fix 3`, etc.).
 * Also, while creating your Pull Request on GitHub, you MUST write a description which gives the context and/or explains why you are creating it.